 - Temporary increase in inflammation during the body’s healing response

-These side effects are usually short-lived and manageable with simple aftercare, allowing most patients to return to light activities within a day or two.
+These side effects are usually short-lived and manageable with simple aftercare.
+Most patients return to light activities within a day or two.

 Less Common but Possible Risks